arifszn/gitprofile/README.md

 ### Themes

-There are 37 themes available that can be selected from the dropdown.
+There are 36 themes available that can be selected from the dropdown.

 The default theme can be specified.
+Removing a theme from `themes` takes it out of the dropdown.

 ```ts
 // gitprofile.config.ts